 Due to their small size and lower profile, small cells are often attached to existing structures like streetlights or utility poles.
 This helps them blend in with their surroundings and preserve the aesthetics of your community.
 The following photos demonstrate some of the range of possibilities when it comes to design and placement, but we’ll work closely with your community to find the right solution for you.

 Installations in your community.

-We’ve implemented fiber-fed small cell solutions in over 500 communities around the country.
+We've implemented fiber-fed small cell solutions in nearly 700 communities around the country.
 Use the map to explore past and featured projects.

 - Completed Project